Photography Terminology Explained

 JPEG is a commonly used lossy compression format for digital images.
 JPEG is capable of reducing a digital image file to about 5% of its normal size.

 JPEG is an acronym for its creator, the Joint Photographic Experts Group.
 The file’s name extension is .jpg or .jpeg.

 Kilobyte (abbreviated “K” or “KB”) is a unit of computer memory or data storage capacity equal to 1,024 bytes.
 However, this definition is contrary to the prefix “kilo” which is defined by the International System of Units (SI) as 1000 (103).
-Therefore, one kilobyte equal to 1000 bytes.
-There is some confusion but for years, one kilobyte =1024 bytes has been used.
+Therefore, one kilobyte equals 1000 bytes.
+There is some confusion but for years, one kilobyte =1024 bytes have been used.

 In 1999, the International Electrotechnical Commission (IEC) issued the Amendment 2 to “IEC 60027-2 regarding the use of kibibyte (KiB) as equal to 1024 bytes.
 The problem is many people in the industry still use one kilobyte as equal to 1024 bytes.

 L is for LENS

 LAB color is a three-dimensional space that includes all perceivable colors.
 It means that it contains an infinite possible combination of colors that exceed those of the CMYK and RGB color models.
 LAB stands for the space dimensions: L for lightness while a and b are for the color-opponent dimensions